2012 Serbian local elections: Pomoravlje District

 Local elections were held in the one city (Jagodina) and all five other municipalities of the Pomoravlje District.
 United Serbia won a majority victory in its home base of Jagodina in an alliance with the Socialist Party of Serbia.
 The Democratic Party won the elections and formed government in Despotovac, Paraćin, and Svilajnac, although by the end of the term it only remained in power in Paraćin.
 The Serbian Progressive Party and the Socialists formed a new government in Despotovac in 2013, and the Democratic Party in Svilajnac later formed his own political movement.

 The Progressives won the election in Ćuprija and, after an initial period of instability, formed government in the community.
 A member of the Socialist Party became the mayor in Rekovac following an inconclusive election in that municipality.

 Jagodina

 Results of the election for the City Assembly of Jagodina:

 Ratko Stevanović of United Serbia was chosen as mayor after the election.

+United Serbia leader and incumbent mayor Dragan Marković Palma was elected from the lead position on his party's list and was subsequently appointed as speaker of the city assembly.
+Petar Petrović was also elected on the United Serbia list and was appointed as deputy speaker.

+Života Starčević was re-elected to the assembly from the lead position on the Democratic Party of Serbia list.
+He joined United Serbia in October 2014.